The Fraud Triangle – An Understanding from a P&C Insurance Fraud Perspective

 Therefore, insurance companies have a hard time controlling rationalization or pressure.
 What they can control is an opportunity by putting important controls in place or installing fraud detection technology.

 Risk detection platforms stop fraudsters at both underwriting and claims.
 This model is made up of artificial intelligence, text mining, expert rules, anomaly detection, third-party data sources and predictive models that close the opportunity gap.
-For example, FRISS’ Trust Automation platform instantly flags out suspicious behavior because the software is trained to recognize common fraud schemes and make connections between dubious information from different data sources.
+For example, FRISS’ Trust Automation platform flags out suspicious behavior instantly because the software is trained to recognize not only common fraud schemes but also to make connections between dubious information from different data sources.
 Using the latest technology insurers can prevent fraud before it happens and stay ahead of the fraudsters.